Facts, Data, Basics

 Average years of experience: 13

 For teacher and staff demographics, visit our equity page (under “Classroom,” click “Partnerships to Recruit/Support a Diverse Staff”).

 CHS continues to surpass state and national SAT scores. (see chart, right).
 According to 2018 College Board data, in reading/writing, CHS earned a score of 581; the state, 563; and the US, 529 .
 In math, the scores were CHS, 569; Virginia, 547; and US, 520.

 CHS offers more than 30 college-level courses (Advanced Placement and Dual Enrollment).

-71% of the AP exams taken by CHS students earned scores of 3 or higher, with 44% earning 4s and 5s.
-We’re the only area school on the Washington Post‘s “Challenge Index” of schools that encourage a broad population of the students to take these college-level classes and exams.
+67% of the AP exams taken by CHS students earned scores of 3 or higher, with 41% earning 4s and 5s.
 More than one third of our high school students take at least one exam.